Rs.89.10for 1 tube(s) (20 gm Gel each)

 Q. Do you need a prescription for Ervin 2% Gel?

 Yes, you can use Ervin 2% Gel only as a prescription medicine.
 This means that you can use this medicine only if your doctor prescribes it to you.
-You should seek the advice of your doctor regarding the type of skin infection you have and the duration of treatment which is required.
+You should seek the advice of your doctor regarding the type of skin infection you have and the duration of treatment that is required.

 Q. Are clotrimazole and Ervin 2% Gel the same?